fugu-chop/launch_school/rb130_ruby_foundations/lesson_1/4_blocks_and_symbols.md

 [8, 10, 12, 14, 16, 33].map(&base8_proc)
 ```
 In the above code, the `map` method expects a block, passing individual elements of the array to that block.
-The `&` symbol converts our `base8_proc` Proc object into a block.
+At method invocation, the `&` symbol converts our `base8_proc` Proc object into a block.
 The actual proc object is a method which accepts an argument, which is exactly what we want with the `map` method and how we get around the issue of `&:method_name` not taking an argument.
 #### `Symbol#to_proc`
 What the above shortcut is doing, is effectively converting `(&:to_s)` to `{ |n| n.to_s }`.
 The mechanism at work here is related to the use of `&` with explicit blocks, but since it isn't applied to a method parameter, it's also different.

 Let's break down the code `(&:to_s)`.
 First, when we add a `&` in front of an object, it tells Ruby to try to __convert this object into a block__.
 To do so, it's expecting a `Proc` object.
 If this object is not a `Proc` object, it will __call `#to_proc` on the object__.

-Put another way, when the object prefixed with the` &` in a method invocation is a `Proc`, that tells Ruby to treat the `Proc` object __as if it were a regular block following a method invocation__.
+Put another way, when the object prefixed with the `&` in a method invocation is a `Proc`, that tells Ruby to treat the `Proc` object __as if it were a regular block following a method invocation__.

 So two things are happening during method __invocation__:
 1. Ruby checks whether the object __after__ `&` is a `Proc`.